 All Holy Rosary Teachers are licensed by the State of Indiana.
 The faculty includes 23 full-time teachers including music, art, physical education/health, technology teacher/coordinator, and resource.
 Part time faculty includes one Resource Teacher, two Kindergarten Teacher Assistants, a middle school Spanish teacher, an instrumental band instructor, and two librarians.

 Special needs of students are met by a full time school social worker, a full time resource teacher, and a part time resource teacher.
-Part time teachers for Title I, speech, and special education, and consulting part time teachers for speech, English learners, and occupational therapy, are shared with other area schools.
+Part time teachers for Title I, speech, Title III (English learners), and consulting teachers for special education, speech, English learners, and occupational therapy, are shared with other area schools.